Bernard-LTW/monthify/README.md

   - Example: Using `<Image />` from `next/image` instead of `<img>` for better performance
 - Masking API calls to server side with built-in API routes
 - Add allowed domains for images in Next.js config for loading external images
+- Use skeletons
+- Logic wise, instead of waiting for the auth check to finish, you can show the login button right away, and only redirect to the dashboard if authenticated.
+This gives better user experience as the user experience is that they wait less.